 Figure 3: Changes in registry made by Nemty ransomware

 The constant evolution of distribution methods, as well as regular updates, prove that this malware is at a stage of active development.
 First seen in 2019, Nemty is a young threat that already shows signs of sophisticated malware.

 Coupled with the potential use of the Ransomware as a Service business model that makes this malware available to many threat actors around the globe, these factors demand that this threat is not taken lightly.

 One of the primary dangers of this Ransomware lies in the delivery techniques chosen by the attackers.
 While mail spam helps to reach millions of potential victims easily, heavy use of exploit kits allows attackers to control every step of the infection.

-Thus, it is especially important that security researchers can evaluate this ransomware and continue developing countermeasures and encryptors.
-One tool that can help in this pursuit is the ANY.RUN malware hunting service that will allow studying samples of Nemty in a controlled and safe environment.
+Thus, it is especially important that security researchers can evaluate this ransomware and continue developing countermeasures and encryptors, like the Avast Nemty.
+One more tool that can help in this pursuit is the ANY.RUN malware hunting service that will allow studying samples of Nemty in a controlled and safe environment.